CHIC: Caley-Hamilton, Invariants and Constants for Neutrino Oscillation Probabilities and Gradients: Three-Flavor Neutrino Propagation

 According to Equation~\ref{eq:ampli}, obtaining the neutrino oscillation probabilities reduces to computing the exponential of the Hamiltonian matrix.
 To that end, we use the Cayley–Hamilton theorem as in \cite{10.1063/1.533270,PhysRevD.111.035003,psf2023008066}, but we focus on invariants of the Hamiltonian to explicitly extract the dependence on the neutrino energy and propagation distance (baseline).
 This approach shifts the focus from a physics parametrization to the relevant mathematical quantities and provides key points for a highly efficient calculation, as described in Section~\ref{sec:app}.

 As customary, we start by shifting the ground energy level of the system by one third of the trace of the Hamiltonian,

 with $I$ being the identity matrix and

-Physically, this resets the energy scale of the system with respect to its average energy, introducing a global phase that cancels when computing the neutrino oscillation probabilities in Equation~\ref{eq:prob}.
+Physically, this resets the energy scale of the system with respect to its average energy, introducing a global phase that cancels when computing the neutrino oscillation probabilities in Equation~\ref{eq:prob}, {as shown in Equations~\ref{eq:tr_phase} and~\ref{eq:newP}}.
 Mathematically, dealing with a traceless Hamiltonian simplifies the characteristic polynomial to a reduced cubic polynomial:

 The Cayley–Hamilton theorem states that any square matrix satisfies its own characteristic polynomial.
 In our case this implies that the mixing amplitude $\Psi$ can be written as a second-order polynomial in the reduced Hamiltonian, whose coefficients depend solely on its matrix invariants (and thus implicitly on the energy and the baseline):